-Bolt Catch: To use the bolt catch, move the safety lever to the "FIRE" position and pull the bolt to the rear and then push the safety lever up to the "SAFE" position so that it engages the bolt cocking handle which will lock the bolt to the rear, when you release the bolt cocking handle, the bolt will remain locked to the rear.
-(See Illustration #5.)
-To release the bolt and allow it to move forward, press the safety lever down to the "FIRE" position.
-(See Illustration #3.)
+Bolt Catch: To use the bolt catch, move the safety lever to the "FIRE" position and then push the safety lever up to the "SAFE" position so that it engages the bolt and holds it in the rear position.
+Release the bolt and it should be held in place by the safety lever.
+(See Illustrations #5 - #6.)